Finding your way & things to know

 When you arrive at the Library you can also ask for directions, become a Library member and make any general inquiries at the Customer Service Point, near the foyer entrance.

 Eating and drinking in the Library

 To protect our collection, food isn't allowed inside the Library, with the exception of the Russell Street Welcome Zone.
 Bottled water is generally allowed in the main public areas, but not in the specialist/rare book areas or exhibition galleries.

 Bringing bags into the Library

-It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as backpacks, suitcases, large handbags and instrument cases, and skateboards – are not brought into the Library.
+It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as backpacks, suitcases, large handbags and instrument cases – are not brought into the Library.
 Prams, strollers and bags with items for babies or young children can be brought in.